Air Conditioning Trouble Shooting

 In the cooler months select the MODE to “HEAT”, and set the desired temperature.

-If, for example, it is July and you want to heat your home, and the MODE is set to “COOL”, it doesn’t matter if the temperature is set to 30 degrees, it will not heat while in “COOL” MODE.
+If, for example, it is May and you want to heat your home, and the MODE is set to “COOL”, it doesn’t matter if the temperature is set to 30 degrees; it will not heat while in “COOL” MODE.
 You need to the change the setting to “HEAT”.
-The reverse of this applies for the summer months, i.e., the system needs to be in “COOL” MODE.
+Be careful not to select “HEAT” and “AUTO” in the mode settings.